jakebian/OTIM-toen-mastercourse/README.md

 # Open Translations in Mathematics (OTIM): Toen's mastercourse on stacks

-A translation of [Toen's mastercourse on algebraic stacks](https://perso.math.univ-toulouse.fr/btoen/videos-lecture-notes-etc/) to English.
+An in-progress translation of [Toen's mastercourse on algebraic stacks](https://perso.math.univ-toulouse.fr/btoen/videos-lecture-notes-etc/) to English.

 ## OTIM (Open Translations in Mathematics)